 There are a variety of different types of back pain, and every one of them can be incredibly debilitating.
 Luckily, many types respond very well to hands-on manual therapy techniques.
+In this post, we discuss a treatment technique that can be highly effective for sciatica.

 We make a ton of training videos for our staff as well as other PTs around the world.
 Occasionally we post them on our blog so those out there suffering needlessly can get an idea of our approach to hands-on physical therapy, and see how we help others to get back to living the active lifestyle they want and deserve.